syncfusion-content/windowsforms-docs/WindowsForms/dockingmanager/Docking-Events.md

 ## TabGroupCreated event

-The `TabGroupCreated` event will be triggered after creating a new document tab group.
+The `TabGroupCreated` event will be occurs after creating a new document tab group.
 The `TabGroupCreatedEventArgs` provides following event data for the `TabGroupCreated` event of docking manager.
 We can customize appearance and behavior of document tab groups using tab group instance provided by the `TabGroupCreated` event.

 * CurrentTabGroup : Gets the current document tab group of tab item which trigger tab group creation.